 “I once had a sex dream about The Bloody Baron.”

 “I hate treacle tarts.
 Can’t stand them.
 Don’t see what the hype is about.”

-“I can't write a paper without eating a chocolate bar first.”
+“I can't — physically can't — write a Transfiguration essay without eating a chocolate bar first.”

 I snorted.
 “I don’t care how many times Dom will make me watch it, I hate The Notebook.”